 Why companies should keep OKRs simple

-Babu says, “All you need is an objective,” and adds that companies who find themselves spending extended amounts of time on OKR processes “are missing the essence of it.”
+Babu says, “All you need is an Objective,” and adds that companies who find themselves spending extended amounts of time on OKR processes “are missing the essence of it.”
 Companies who are thinking of implementing OKRs for the first time shouldn’t overcomplicate it, says Babu.
-He suggests starting slowly and experimenting with something like a 2-month OKR at the executive and CEO level.
-He also recommends being flexible— “If there’s a new opportunity, then change the objectives.”
+He suggests starting slowly and experimenting with something like a two-month OKR at the executive and CEO level.
+He also recommends being flexible: “If there’s a new opportunity, then change the Objectives.”

 But if you hold yourself to a high bar, says Babu, then it’s likely that everyone else in your company will do the same too.